boddhisattva/crm/README.md

 ### Dependencies
 * Ruby 3.3.0, Rails 7.1.3.4
+* App is configured to use Postgres DB and has been tested with Postgres v14
+  * To install Postgres
+    * On Mac: https://postgresapp.com/ is a good option
+    * On other Operating Systems: Please refer official Postgres guides [here](https://www.postgresql.org/download/)
+* Image uploads is implemented with [Rails Active storage](https://guides.rubyonrails.org/active_storage_overview.html) and one might need to setup a relevant image processing library for image management
+  * For this app we've chosen `libvips` as the image processing library.
+To set it up:
+    * Mac: If you use homebrew, one could setup `libvips` via the command: `brew install vips`
+    * On other Operating Systems: Please refer to the section [here](https://guides.rubyonrails.org/active_storage_overview.html#requirements)
 * Please refer to the Gemfile for the other dependencies

 ### Basic App Setup